ksandom/ap/readme.md

 Here are some useful things you can do by typing

 * takeOff - An automated take off
-* lmap - If you have a leap motion and the achelLMTracker installed, you can control the plane using a leap motion.
+* lmap - If you have a leap motion and the achelLMTracker installed, you can control the plane using a leap motion. \[edit: This has not been tested in several years.
+I will come back to this :) \]